erautenberg/AdventOfCode2017/README.md

 # AdventOfCode2017

 This is my repository for the [2017 Advent of Code Challenge](http://adventofcode.com/2017/).
+I had no desire to go crazy with the optimization as I chose to write all of these scripts in C as a refresher for myself (the last time I really wrote C was several years ago in college--I'm mainly a JavaScript girl now).
+I played around a lot with pointers and memory allocation, so even in cases where it seems like overkill or less efficient, I did this as an exercise.

 Compiling